 The development and dissemination of reliable analytical methods and the accumulation of high-quality analytical data are important to understand the environmental impact of hazardous chemicals, including POPs.

-Methods to analyze HCBD with gas chromatography with electron-capture (GC-ECD) as well as gas chromatography with mass spectrometer (GC-MS) have been developed for at least fish, vegetable, eggs, milk extracts, wastewater and soils (e.g. EPA Method 612, APHA Method 6410B, APHA Method 6200B) (HSDB 2016, Majoros et al., 2013)(WHO, 2004).
+HCBD can be analysed together with organochlorine pesticides (see Pesticides technical guidelines, UNEP 2017, xx [to be updated]).
+Methods to analyze HCBD with gas chromatography with electron-capture (GC-ECD) as well as gas chromatography with mass spectrometer (GC-MS) have been developed for biota (at least fish, eggs, milk extracts, vegetables), , wastewater and soils (e.g. EPA Method 612, APHA Method 6410B, APHA Method 6200B) (HSDB 2016, Majoros et al., 2013) and water ((WHO, 2004)).
 EPA Methods 612 and 625 can be used for analysis of HCBD in industrial and municipal wastewater.
-(WHO, 2017)
+The Drinking Water Guideline of WHO reports limits of detection of HCBD in drinking water of 0.01 μg/l by GC-MS; 0.18 μg/l by GC with ECD (WHO, 2017).

 3. Monitoring

 Monitoring and surveillance serve as elements for identifying and tracking environmental concerns and human health risks.
 Information collected from monitoring programmes feeds into science-based decision-making processes and is used for the evaluation of the effectiveness of risk management measures, including regulations.
+The control of the WHO drinking water quality guideline limit value may serve as an orientation in drinking water programmes (WHO, 2017).

 Monitoring programmes should be implemented in facilities managing HCBD and HCBD wastes and on sites that have been contaminated by HCBD (e.g. water bodies, landfills and dumpsites).